-In seems like in 2020, it’s suddenly the responsibility of the parent to figure out what their child would be passionate about at the ripe old age of three years old.
+It seems like modern parenting makes us believe that it’s suddenly the responsibility of the parent to figure out what their child would be passionate about at the ripe old age of three years old.
 When I was three years old, I’m pretty sure all I cared about was poking my baby sister in the eyeballs, and eating lots of cheese.

 Yet, I find myself in discussions with other parents all the time about the extra curricular activities that our kids are in.